atheobaldo/Private-Blockchain-Notary-Service/README.md

 In this project, you will build a Star Registry Service that allows users to claim ownership of their favorite star in the night sky.

-Creates a Blockchain dataset that allow you to store a Star.
+Creates a Blockchain dataset that allow you to store a Star:

 - The application will persist the data (using LevelDB).
 - The application will allow users to identify the Star data with the owner.

-Creates a Mempool component
+Creates a Mempool component:

 - The mempool component will store temporal validation requests for 5 minutes (300 seconds).
 - The mempool component will store temporal valid requests for 30 minutes (1800 seconds).
 - The mempool component will manage the validation time window.

-Creates a REST API that allows users to interact with the application.
+Creates a REST API that allows users to interact with the application:

 - The API will allow users to submit a validation request.
 - The API will allow users to validate the request.